apache/apisix-website/blog/en/blog/2021/12/17/exposure-istio-with-apisix-ingress.md

 - Kubernetes
 - APISIX Ingress Controller
 - Service Mesh
-description: This article shows you step by step how to use Istio Service Mesh and Apache APISIX, to expose services in a Service Mesh-enabled Kubernetes cluster to the outside of the cluster through very detailed steps.
+description: This article shows how to use Istio Service Mesh and API Gateway Apache APISIX to expose services from a Service Mesh-enabled Kubernetes cluster outside the cluster.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > This article shows you step by step how to use Istio Service Mesh and Apache APISIX, to expose services in a Service Mesh-enabled Kubernetes cluster to the outside of the cluster through very detailed steps.